botwranglers/ocearch/README.md

 ### Hard Challenge

-The hard challenge forces you to read data straight from the Ocearch API and transform it into useful, cleaned data.
-It asks challenging questions that involve timeseries and geolocation analysis, as well as using `folium` for visualization.
+The hard challenge makes a request straight to the Ocearch API, you'll have to parse the response and clean the data from there.
+Along with answering the Easy and Intermediate questions, the Hard questions deal with time-series analysis, interpolating missing data, and plotting locations in an interactive map.

 Hard questions:

- 1. Use folium to plot the first ping, last ping, and a line connecting each ping for the Tiger shark Emma.
+ 1. Use folium/leaflet to plot the first ping, last ping, and a line connecting each ping for the Tiger shark Emma.
 Make the first ping marker a 'play' icon, and last ping icon a 'stop' icon.
  2. Resample Emma data to have a daily lat/lon average, and interpolate missing results.
 Plot a marker for each day, and color them blue for hard data, green for interpolated lat/lons
  3. Resample all shark data for daily lat/lon averages, and interpolate missing results
  4. Calculate distance between Emma and other sharks on a daily basis